Presentations

 In 2015, Shadowing was nominated by the London Design Museum as a Design of the Year.
 This nomination spurred Chomko and Rosier to formalise their collaboration as shared studio.
 Operating primarily between 2015 and 2018, the studio was commissioned by cultural instutions such as Historic Royal Palaces and the UK Space Agency to create visitor experiences and public artworks.

 In 2017 Chomko returned to Montreal to focus on independent creative practice.
 His practice focuses on themes of agency, collectivity and materiality, and manifests as printed objects, delegated performance, installations and websites.
-This work has been performed with Yo-Yo Ma, supported by the Canada Council for the Arts and the Conseil des Arts de Montreal.
+This work has been supported by the Canada Council for the Arts and the Conseil des Arts de Montreal.